National Disaster Management Act, 2010

 National Disaster Management Act, 2010 was passed by Parliament of Pakistan in 2010, it received the assent of the President on 8 December 2010.
-The Act applies to whole Pakistan including tribal areas of FATA.
-The Act was passed in backdrop of 2010 Floods in Pakistan and strengthen Disaster Management system.
+The Act applies to the whole Pakistan, including tribal areas of FATA.
+The Act was passed in the backdrop of the 2010 floods in Pakistan and strengthen disaster management system.

 National Disaster Management Commission

-The Act created a National Disaster Management Commission whose responsible for laying down the policies, plans and guidelines for disaster management.
+The Act created a National Disaster Management Commission which was to be responsible for laying down the policies, plans and guidelines for disaster management.

 National Disaster Management Authority

 The federal authority mandated to deal with whole spectrum of disasters and their management in the country.

 Provincial Disaster Management Commission

 The article 13 of the Act, Provincial Disaster Management Commissions in all provinces were established.
 The Provincial Commissions have the responsibility of laying down policies and plans for disaster management in the province.